Binary Setup

 ocis server

-to the shell you are running.
-If you want to detatch it and avoid it gets stopped when closing the shell or the shell gets disconnected (SIGHUP), use the following command:
+Note that this will bind ocis to the shell you are running.
+If you want to detach it and avoid it being stopped when closing the shell or the shell gets disconnected (SIGHUP), use the following command:

 ocis server & disown -h

-ocis web server & disown -h
+ocis server & disown %%

 List Running Infinite Scale Processes